devitcf/bs-autocomplete/README.md

 ## Known issues

-1. When clicked on the select box, there is an option pop-up on mobile devices Safari(iOS) and Firefox(Android)
-2. Does not work in Internet Explorer
+1. Does not work in Internet Explorer

 ## Contributors